ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 The early loop was too stateless.
 It would type a search query, take a new screenshot, and then type the same query again because the prompt did not tell it what had already happened.

-The agent now keeps recent action history and feeds it back to the model:
+The agent keeps recent action history and feeds it back to the model:

 ```text
 Recent actions: